melisale17/beautiful-data-/README.md

 # beautiful-data-
 Find here the analysis of the data for the experiment when an unconscious preference is happening in real time

+Hello World